15 Intriguing Facts About Walt Disney

 Once he became successful, Walt bought his parents a rather extravagant present: a new house.
 And when his parents needed something fixed, tweaked, or repaired, he sent his own repairmen from the studio over to take care of it.
 Such was the case when they discovered a problem with their furnace in 1938.
 Tragically, his team didn’t take care of the issue properly, and Flora Call Disney died of carbon monoxide poisoning at the age of 70.
 His father, Elias, also fell very ill from the gas leak, but survived.
 Walt’s daughter, Sharon, said that even years later, Walt found the subject nearly impossible to talk about.

 Thelma Howard was the Disney family’s live-in housekeeper and cook for three decades.
 She was hired in 1951 and quickly became part of the family, even making sure the fridge was well-stocked with hot dogs—Walt liked to eat them cold as a snack when he got home from work.
 As part of her annual Christmas gift, the Disneys gave her stock in the company.
-She never did anything with them—and by the time she died in 1994, the woman was a multimillionaire because of them.
+She never did anything with her shares, and by the time she died in 1994, the woman was a multimillionaire because of them.
 She left nearly $4.5 million to poor and disabled children, and roughly the same amount to her disabled son.

 Walt always had an interest in trains, even building an elaborate model in his office, which he enjoyed running for his guests.
 In 1948, his hobby grew to new heights when he constructed a 1/8 scale model in his backyard, with track spanning half a mile.
 He deemed it the Carolwood Pacific Railroad.

 Shortly before his death, Disney wrote “Kurt Russell” on a piece of paper.
 It was later found on his desk, and, according to Disney historian Dave Smith, the notes were among Disney's last few written words.
 At the time of Disney’s death, Russell was a largely unknown child actor working for the studio.
-No one has any idea what Disney was referring to with his note—including Kurt Russell.
+No one has any idea what Disney was referring to with his note—not even Kurt Russell.

 Bob Nelson, the former president of the Cryonics Society of California, makes a good point: if Disney was the first cryogenically frozen man, it would have been a pretty big deal for cryonics, and they would have publicized the heck out of the Mickey Mouse-cicle.
 No, Walt was cremated and buried at Forest Lawn Cemetery in Glendale.
 His gravesite is in a public area for people who want to see it for themselves.